doableware/djongo/docs/docs/get-started.md

 The [roadmap](/djongo/roadmap/) document contains a list of features that must be implemented in future versions of Djongo.
 You can contribute to the source code or the documentation by creating a simple pull request!
 You may want to refer to the design documentation to get an idea on how [Django MongoDB connector](/djongo/django-mongodb-connector-design-document/) is implemented.

-You can contribute to the continued development and success of Djongo by [making a donation](/djongo/donate/).
+Please contribute to the continued development and success of Djongo by [making a donation](/djongo/donate/).